- How does a parent, caregiver, or educator know what is typical, healthy childhood sexual development and behavior?

-What are typical childhood curiosity-related activities, and what are warning signs of abuse or trauma?
+- What are typical childhood curiosity-related activities during normal sexual development, and what are warning signs of abuse or trauma?

-What do children need to learn to develop into sexually healthy adults, and at what ages do we teach them?
+- What are the sexual development milestones children need to learn to develop into sexually healthy adults, and at what ages do we teach them?

-These are some of the questions that caring adults grapple with as they seek to guide children along their path to adulthood.
+These are some of the questions that caring adults grapple with as they seek to guide children along their path through sexual stages during puberty on their way to adulthood.
 The answers to these questions have not been easy to find.
 When my colleagues across the country told me that they need a tool to share with parents and educators that outlines healthy childhood sexual development, I took on the challenge of gathering and organizing the information to create such a tool.

 Nevertheless, after reviewing many sources of information, I was able to gather plenty of helpful information about childhood sexual development.
 From these sources, I developed a set of charts that outline the following:

 - What children need to learn for healthy development, and

 - How Puberty: The Wonder Years™ helps teach children what they need for healthy development.

 These three charts provide guidance for parents, caregivers, and educators on ways to promote healthy childhood sexual development:

 - Ages and Stages of Sexual Development: Ages 5 to 8: Middle Childhood

 - Ages and Stages of Sexual Development: Ages 9 to 12: Late Childhood